2019 Pendleton Round-Up & Happy Canyon Hall of Fame Board

 Susan is Vice President, and also supervises the election of new inductees and assists with all matters involving the inductees from the annual meeting to the banquet.
 She also coordinate the parade and in arena introductions.

 Susan was born and raised in Pilot Rock.
 She and her husband, Joe, and children, Jake and Jackie, live on their wheat and cattle ranch near Pendleton.
 She graduated from Eastern Oregon University with a degree in Elementary Education.
 Susan is retired from the Pendleton School District and currently is a substitute teacher and a Special Projects Assistant for Eastern Oregon Business Source.
 She has been a Happy Canyon and Round-Up volunteer for over 45 years.
 Susan was Round-Up Queen in 1981 and presently serves as Queen and Court chaperone and co-chair of the Visiting Royalty Luncheon.
 Her husband is a past Round-Up Director and has been a contestant for many years.
 Both of her children are also Round Up and Happy Canyon volunteers.
 In addition to her Round-Up involvement, she is a member of the Pendleton Development Commission Advisory Board, PEO Chapter CM, Round-Up Republican Women, and Area Representative for the Oregon Council of Teachers of Mathematics.
-This will be Susan’s third year on the Hall of Fame Board.
+This will be Susan’s fourth year on the Hall of Fame Board.

 Steve Campbell – Treasurer

 Steve is tasked with keeping all financial records for the Hall of Fame.
 He presents a current financial statement at each monthly meeting and the Annual Membership Meeting.
 He ensures all bills are approved and paid, and also files annual tax returns for the Hall of Fame and manages the annual budget.